parkerrobbins/wedding-website/index.md

 ## The Registry

 As we are moving to Canada, we will not be able to take a lot of things with us, therefore our registry is sparse.
-We would also appreciate money for our moving, furniture, and eventual honeymoon fund.
+We would also appreciate money for our moving, furniture, and eventual honeymoon fund as a check made out to either Elisabeth or Parker.
 Though we appreciate the sentiment, please be aware that we will not be able to use gift cards purchased in the U.S. in Canada.

 [Here](https://www.amazon.com/wedding/share/parker-elisabeth-2021) is our registry.